 If you are there to play or even photograph, do not expect that colours will be thrown at your request.
 No one will ask for your permission, but most people are generally careful not to throw water on the face.
 When they put colour, most usually do so in a civilised manner.
-The rest of your body is fair play with regards to the pichkaris and how to save yourself – by running away, turning around – is entirely up to you and part of the fun as well.
+The rest of your body is fair play with regards to the pichkaris.
+How you save yourself – by running away, turning around – is entirely up to you and part of the fun as well.

-If there to photograph, make sure you protect your camera as having an expensive camera in your hands doesn’t exclude you from being a “target”.
+If there to photograph, make sure you protect your camera well.
+Having an expensive camera in your hands doesn’t exclude you from being a “target”.
 While I chickened out from taking my DSLR, many people brought really expansive cameras with them, albeit adequately covered in rain-covers or homemade hacks.

 In a perfect world these occurrences would never happen and the more it is talked about, the more there is a chance that it will lessen over time; till then, women should take precautions like they would in any public place – crowded trains/buses, concerts, or any such gatherings which have “uncontrollable” crowds.

-On a positive note, Nandgaon on the day of Holi had colossal Police presence all of whom were extremely approachable.
+On a positive note, Nandgaon, on the day of Holi, had large Police presence all of whom were extremely approachable.
 Every street, little lane, the temple, nooks and corners, had policemen on duty.
-They stood there for hours, in the sun, with only water packets to quench their thirsts; some in groups, some alone, and I did see them reprimand the odd troublemaker.
+They stood there for hours, in the sun, with only water packets to quench their thirst; some in groups, some alone, and I did see them reprimand the odd troublemaker.

-One, somewhat surprising, missing feature, often synonymous with Holi, was Alcohol.
+One, somewhat surprising, missing feature, often synonymous with Holi, was alcohol.
 In fact, the group I was part of, did venture out in search of Bhang, but we all came back empty-handed.
-Nor did I come across any person who was inebriated.
+Nor did I come across any inebriated person.
 We, ordinary city folks that we are, did have a beer in the car which in all honesty proved to be rather refreshing in the end, after a long and tiring day.